tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_curl_with_petstore.md

 To create a pet, you have to pass a JSON message in the request body.
 Rather than trying to encode the JSON and pass it in the URL, you'll store the JSON in a file and reference the file.

+{: .tip}
-{{tip}}A lot of APIs require you to post requests containing JSON messages in the body.
+A lot of APIs require you to post requests containing JSON messages in the body.
 This is often how you configure a service.
-The list of JSON key-value pairs that the API accepts is called the "Model" in the Petstore API." %}
+The list of JSON key-value pairs that the API accepts is called the "Model" in the Petstore API.

 1. Insert the following into a file called mypet.json.
 This information will be passed in the `-d` parameter of the cURL request: